w3f/polkadot-wiki/docs/maintain/maintain-guides-how-to-validate-polkadot.md

   - Simultaneous multithreading disabled (Hyper-Threading on Intel, SMT on AMD);
   - Prefer single-threaded performance over higher cores count.
 A comparison of single-threaded performance can be found [here](https://www.cpubenchmark.net/singleThread.html).
 - **Storage**
   - An NVMe SSD of 1 TB (As it should be reasonably sized to deal with blockchain growth).
-The latency is more important than the throughput.
+An estimation of current chain snapshot sizes can be found [here](https://paranodes.io/DBSize).
+In general the latency is more important than the throughput.
 - **Memory**
   - 16GB DDR4 ECC.
 - **System**
   - Linux Kernel 5.16 or newer.

-The specs posted above are by no means the minimum specs that you could use when running a validator, however you should be aware that if you are using less you may need to toggle some extra optimizations in order to be equal to other validators that are running the standard.
+- **Network**
+  - The minimum symmetric networking speed is set to 500 Mbit/s (= 62.5 MB/s).
+This is required to support a large number of para-chains and allow for proper congestion control in busy network situations.

+The specs posted above are not a *hard* requirement to run a validator, but are considered best practice.
+Running a validator is a responsible task; using professional hardware is a must in any way.

 ### Node Prerequisites: Install Rust and Dependencies